kirill-bulyshkin/lt-migris-slots-check-bot/README.md

 # lt-migris-slots-check-bot
-> Bot for checking the availability of slots to visit in [Lithuania MIGRIS](https://www.migracija.lt/).
+> Bot for checking the availability of slots to visit the [Lithuanian MIGRIS](https://www.migracija.lt/).
 Notifications will be sent by email.
 >
 > **For local usage.**